 “There’s a lot of Venezuelans that are alone here in the United States,” says Rincón, who goes out of his way to befriend Rica Arepa customers.
 “It’s hard for them because they don’t have any family here in Chicago that can support them.
 So, they try to come in here and make new friends and see how they could feel better.”

-For the owners of Rica Arepa, the days of selling street food from a cart at Armitage and Fullerton are a distant memory.
+For the owners of Rica Arepa, the days of selling street food from a cart are a distant memory.
 But Rincón keeps a memento from those days stowed in his car: an original sketch of Rica Arepa’s logo, its name etched in pencil on a folded piece of paper.
 The only flourish in the design is the “a” in Rica, which swoops upward into a doodle of an arepa — an easy homage to their business’s foundation.

 Weeks before Rica Arepa’s one-year anniversary, the couple unveiled a newly renovated dining room to complement the sparse tables and bar stools tucked over by the kitchen.
 Bold decals border a large front window, which floods the restaurant in natural light.
 The area is meant for birthday parties, celebrations, and other gatherings that Rica Arepa is sure to serve as a nucleus for.